colinyjchung/darkdragons/content/post/eyeball-fight.md

 ## A Swirly, Curly, Loopy Up Down and Around Maze

 The Snack Club leave their egg pods to a room just like the one they left.
 They come upon a room with a large four-foot-tall egg sitting on top a red-cushioned pedestal.
 There are copper tubes feeding into the egg.
 Behind the pedestal is an altar.
 Purple picks up the egg and throws it to the ground.
-There is yolk and slime everywhere.
-Why is he so destructive.
-Veleris examines the altar.
+There is yolk and slime everywhere. _Why is he so destructive?_ Veleris examines the altar.
 There's an egg-shaped impression on the surface, as if you were supposed to put an egg in the indentation.

 There are three exits.
 They pick one at random.
 The room is exactly the same as the last one.
 Except this one has a yellow-robed cultist facing the altar.
 Upon hearing the party, the cultist rushes to attack them.
 But before he does, he slits the egg open.
 A ten-foot-tall monster, just like the one they fought last session, (made of tentacles and pseudopods) slumps to the floor.
 It gets up and attacks them too.
 Outnumbered by the Snack Club, they die swiftly.

 They exit.
 And again, a similar room.
 Purple bashes this egg in, a half-formed tentacle-monster falls out.
 Purple stabs the fetus.
-For fun.
-Why?
-They exit... and they're back in the same room.
+For fun. _Why?!_ They exit... and they're back in the same room.
 I keep telling them to get paper and draw a map throughout all this.
 They don't listen until EC finally gives up and grabs paper.

 But even with a map drawn, they keep running into the same rooms over and over again.
 Egg on pedestal.
 Altar with egg-shaped indentation.
 One had a shackled woman who was going to be lunch for a tentacle-monster.
 They save her.
 She's named Sasha, a dairy maid.
 Lane adopts her as a hireling, except she doesn't really have much armor.
 They give her a dagger and hope for the best.